Dynamic Learning Rate for Deep Reinforcement Learning: A Bandit Approach: Implementation Details

 \paragraph*{Hyperparameters of the optimizers and deep RL algorithms. } For reproductibility, the list of hyperparameters of the optimizers and deep RL algorithms used for our experiments is provided in Table~\ref{table:hyperparams}.
 The optimizers from the Optax library~\citep{deepmind2020jax} are employed alongside the JAX~\citep{jax2018github} implementation of the DQN~\citep{mnih13, mnih2015human} and IQN~\citep{dabney2018implicit} algorithms, as provided by the Dopamine framework~\citep{castro18dopamine}.
+For the MuJoCo tasks, we use the implementation provided by TorchRL~\citep{bou2024torchrl}.